 (a) Life, Super Senior and Senior members shall pay the fees and dues specified in the Constitution.

-(b) Associate members shall pay an initiation fee of $350.00 and monthly dues and any special assessments set from time to time by the Board of Directors.
-At age 35 such members must transfer to Senior membership in order to remain a member of this Club.
+(c) Associate members shall pay an initiation fee of $350.00 and monthly dues and any special assessments set from time to time by the Board of Directors.
+At age 35 such members must transfer to Senior Associate membership in order to remain a member of this Club.

-(c) Junior members shall pay an initiation fee of $75.00 and monthly dues and any special assessments set from time to time by the Board of Directors.
+(d) Junior members shall pay an initiation fee of $75.00 and monthly dues and any special assessments set from time to time by the Board of Directors.
 At age 30 such members must transfer to Associate membership in order to remain a members of this club.

-(g) If a Junior or Associate member has been in good standing for at least three (3) years and transfers to an Associate or Senior membership status no initiation fee will be charged.
+(h) If a Junior or Associate member has been in good standing for at least three (3) years and transfers to a higher membership status no initiation fee will be charged.